2, rue des Saints-Pères, 75007 Paris

 Read more

-Crossing of the Red Sea
+The Crossing of the Red Sea

-Workshop of Frans Francken II (1581-1642)
+Workshop of Frans Francken II (Antwerp, 1581–1642)

 Oil on oak panel

-Dimensions: h.
-49.5 cm, w.
-64.5 cm
+Dimensions: H. 49.5 cm × W. 64.5 cm

-Framed dimensions: h.
-82 cm, w.
-97 cm
+Framed dimensions: H. 82 cm × W. 97 cm

-Related works:
+Related Works:

-• Musée de Tessé, Le Mans, studio of Frans II Francken (1581-1642), oil on wood
+Musée de Tessé, Le Mans, The Crossing of the Red Sea, workshop of Frans Francken II (1581–1642), oil on panel.

-• Hamburg Kunsthalle, The Israelites Resting on the Red Sea, 1621, Tobias Verhaecht & Frans Francken II, oil on wood, h.
-60.5, w.
-105 cm
+Hamburger Kunsthalle, The Israelites Resting by the Red Sea, 1621, by Tobias Verhaecht and Frans Francken II, oil on panel, 60.5 × 105 cm.

 Newsletter